Juicern/RGG-Parsing/README.md

 RGG is the most popular context-sensitive graph grammar, which facilitates the complexity of LGG(Layered graph grammar) by adding some mechanisms.

-This project is divided into 2 parts:
+This project is divided into 3 parts:

 * Data Structures
 * Parsing algorithms
+* Test

 ## Data Structures

 The main data structure of this project is currently the following:

+* Vertex
+* Node
+* Edge
 * Graph
-* Node
-* Edge(maybe belongs to Node)
 * Production

 ## Parsing Algorithms

 The main algorithms of this project are listed below:

 * How to find the isomorphic graph of a given graph?
+(I will refer to my partner about this section)
-* How to find all redexes of a host graph？
+* How to find all redexes of a host graph？(same as above)
-* How to pick the production to replace the redex?(Maybe set an order)
+* How to pick the production to replace the redex?
+(Maybe set an order)
-* How to replace the redex?(fix the embedding problem)
+* How to replace the redex?
+(Solved)

+## 27 April 2021 Update

+The process is on the below:

+1. Complete the data structures
+2. Complete the graph-replacement algorithm
+3. Write test for the above and fix all the bugs